CBAM-FM: CBA

-Moving to 106.1 FM
+Move to 106.1 FM

 On January 8, 2007, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the station's proposed move to 106.1 FM.
-Since Radio 2 had the local call sign of CBA-FM, CBA adopted the CBAM-FM call sign.
+Since CBA-FM was already the call sign of the local CBC Radio 2 transmitter, CBA adopted the CBAM-FM call sign.
 The engineers were at the AM transmitter site on Dover Road in Dieppe to say goodbye to the old AM signal that signed off for good on the morning of April 7, 2008, shortly after the 8:30 CBC news.
 CBA was the last AM station in eastern New Brunswick, and the CBC wanted to stop a drop in market share.

-CBAM was the former call sign of a defunct CBC low-power AM transmitter in Edmundston, which converted to FM as CBAN-FM, an FM rebroadcaster of CBZF-FM.
+CBAM was the former call sign of a defunct CBC low-power AM transmitter in Edmundston, which converted to FM as CBAN-FM, an FM rebroadcaster of CBZF-FM in Fredericton.

 The original CBA transmitter site at the Tantramar Marshes near Sackville continued to broadcast Radio Canada International around the world on shortwave radio as well as relay broadcasts for several foreign shortwave broadcasters.
 For the purposes of CRTC licensing, the Sackville complex was designated under the call letters CKCX.
 The shortwave site discontinued broadcasts on December 1, 2012, after which its facilities were dismantled.

-Local programming

-CBAM currently produces a local news and current-affairs morning drive time program, Information Morning.
-It also carries midday, afternoon and weekend morning shows produced at CBHA-FM Halifax, Nova Scotia for Atlantic Canada.
-Every November, CBAM-FM hosts a local radiothon for the Dr. Georges-L. Dumont Hospital Foundation, with proceeds going to the Tree of Hope Campaign.
-This radiothon airs only on CBAM-FM.